lilleboe/convolutional_neural_network/README.md

 If you want to run a short iteration of the training procedure, you can set the variable "train_it" to True and it will pull in data from the .pickle files.
 It will output a few file artifacts which can be ignored/removed if desired.
 The only purpose of including these were to verify the training worked correctly.

 The CNN model architecture is stored in the digit_cnn.py file and the majority of the pipeline steps are in the proj_pipeline.py file.

+Be careful running on GPU if you are using a personal computer vs running in AWS/Azure/Etc.  If you don't have the right CUDNN and Tensorflow version you may run into issues.
+This is dependant on your GPU, so it may require extra research to get your machine set up correctly.

 ## Video(s)
 - Example video can be found here: